A Three Part Article Series from QAD DynaSys – COVID-19 and Resilient Supply Chain

 Part One: The Greatest Supply Chain Drama Seen In 75 Years

 Seasoned supply chain professionals will not be surprised by this: The COVID-19 pandemic is not the first global crisis to dramatically impact supply chains.
-Lately they seem to have been coming at least every two years.
+Events like devastating weather, tit-for-tat trade policy decisions, and regional conflicts come every few years.
 Of course more prosaic disruptions, such as port closures, supplier problems, or competitive new product events, occur far more frequently.

 The Real Reason Why This Crisis Has Been Different